IngoHHacks/stable-diffusion-furry/README.md

 # Fine Tuning Stable Diffusion

+## Note: The README is unmodified from the original

 Stable Diffusion is great at many things, but not great at everything, and getting results in a particular style or appearance often involves a lot of work "prompt engineering".
 If you have a particular type of image you'd like to generate, then an alternative to spending a long time crafting an intricate text prompt is to actually fine tune the image generation model itself.

 Fine tuning is the common practice of taking a model which has been trained on a wide and diverse dataset, and then training it a bit more on the dataset you are specifically interested in.
 This is common practice on deep learning and has been shown to be tremendously effective all manner of models from standard image classification networks to GANs.
 In this example we'll show how to fine tune Stable Diffusion on a Pokémon dataset to create a text to image model which makes custom Pokémon based on any text prompt.